Zemaxe/AALI/README.md

   - tf (reports combined 1/0 values; 1 if the ligand is within the threshold distance, 0 otherwise)

 combined
-  - yes (reports the smallest distance from all ligands in a single column)
+  - yes (reports the smallest distance from all ligands in a single column, or, if output=tf, a single 1 if any of the ligands is within the threshold distance, 0 otherwise)
   - no (reports info on all ligands)

 threshold